Vernon/Bolton, supposedly 2.6 miles

 So what better day to buy a mattress than on President’s Day?
 I was actually going to listen to the all the mattress sale ads and hit some stores in the Manchester mattress store area.

 Or so I told Hoang.
 Ha.
 Who wants to go mattress shopping?
 What does that even entail?
 I drove out to Manchester and instead decided to quickly hike a short loop trail around Risley Pond.
-The trail, part of the Shenipsit which takes hikers from East Hampton up near the Massachusetts border in Stafford, looked to be easy and quick.
+The trail, officially part of the Shenipsit Trail which takes hikers from East Hampton up near the Massachusetts border in Stafford, looked to be easy and quick.

 Risley Park is owned by the Manchester Land and Conservation Trust, Inc. It was donated in 1983 by Gladys R. Hall and Dorothy R. Miller in memory of their father, John S. Risley.
 The pond is a secondary source of water for the Manchester Water Company.
 And it’s not even in Manchester.